This recipe is for the carb and cracker lover who is ready to up their game and make their own at home. (Trust me. It’s not as scary as it sounds.)

 Then add oil and pulse/use a pastry cutter or fork until crumbly.

 Add cold water 1 Tbsp at a time, pulsing/stirring until it forms a semi-sticky dough that’s moldable with your hands and not crumbly.
-It shouldn’t need more than 5 Tbsp.
+It shouldn’t need more than 5 Tbsp (amount as original recipe is written // adjust if altering batch size).

 Remove from processor or mixing bowl and form into a loose ball with your hands.
 Transfer to a clean surface lined with wax or parchment paper.
 Lay another sheet of parchment paper or wax paper on top and use a rolling pin to roll the dough out into a rectangle slightly less than 1/8th inch thick (see photo).

 Use a knife, a pizza cutter, or a small cookie cutter to cut the dough into squares (or circles).
-Makes about 60 squares.
+Makes about 60 squares (amount as original recipe is written // adjust if altering batch size).

 Transfer the dough (still on the wax paper or parchment) to a baking sheet and pop in the freezer for about 10 minutes to stiffen.
 This will help them firm up and become easier to transfer to the baking sheet.